-According to Nerdwallet, the average 30-year fixed-rate mortgage currently hovers near 4% as of October 2019.
+According to Bankrate, the average 30-year fixed-rate mortgage currently hovers around 2.875% as of February 2021.
 This is not to say you can’t get a better rate than that—quite the contrary.
 Save up cash for a big down payment and improve your credit score and you may be well on your way to beating that rate.

 Which Bank Has the Lowest Interest Rates for Home Loans?

 There isn’t a single bank that is known for giving the lowest interest rates for home loans.
 Again, it varies on a case-by-case basis.
 Further, interest rates fluctuate every single day.
 So, in addition to needing to have a big down payment, a great credit score, and a house that doesn’t cost an endless amount of money, you also need to have perfect timing to get the lowest rates possible.

 Of course, nobody can time rates, or the market for that matter, perfectly.
 So, while timing is important, don’t let it hold you back from refinancing to get a better deal, or securing a mortgage you can afford in the first place.

 What Are The Different Mortgage Types & Rates?